YHangL123/House_price_prediction/README.md

 * Run the Code

-## GUI Instruction
+### GUI Instruction

 For the Visualization:

 * Select the data on GUI and click "Confirm" botton
 * Review the massage shown in massage box
-* Click "Get Plots" botton and the results will save as .html on desktop
+* If no error massage shown, click "Get Plots" botton and the results will save as pdf in assigned folder
-* Open .html on desktop to see the results
+* Open pdf file saved in assigned folder to see the results

 For the Prediction:

 * Select the data on GUI and click "Confirm" botton
 * Review the massage shown in massage box
-* Click "Get Predicts" botton and the results will save as .html on desktop
+* If no error massage shown, click "Get Predicts" botton and the results will save as pdf in assigned folder
-* Open .html on desktop to see the results
+* Open pdf file saved in assigned folder to see the results

 ## Help

 Any Error massage shown, Restart Kernel and Run All Cells.

 ## Authors

 Yuhang Li